deis/minio/README.md

 ## Dogfooding

-Please follow the instructions on the [official Deis docs](http://docs-v2.readthedocs.org/en/latest/installing-workflow/installing-deis-workflow/) to install and configure your Deis cluster and all related tools, and deploy and configure an app on Deis.
+Please follow the instructions on the [official Deis docs][deis-docs] to install and configure your Deis cluster and all related tools, and deploy and configure an app on Deis.

 ## License